shumwaymark/sentinelcam/README.rst

 As a general rule, in-depth analysis tasks such as these are assigned to batch jobs running on the **sentinel** itself.

-Log publishing also offers two benefits.
+  *Log publishing also offers two benefits*

 - Allows error and warning conditions to be accumulated in a centralized repository as they occur.
   This avoids reliance on SD cards with limited storage capacity which could be dispersed across